 Eggs can be replaced in many dishes when you cook.
 Cake recipes without eggs are available online.
 Or, for each egg you want to substitute in a recipe, mix together 1 teaspoon each of baking soda, water and white vinegar.

 To help burger mixtures hold together, replace an egg with ¼ cup mashed potato or pumpkin.

 Some vaccines are grown in eggs.
 But the traces of egg protein that remain after the vaccine is made are so tiny (less than 1 microgram per dose of the influenza vaccine, for example) that in most cases, people and children with egg allergy can be safely vaccinated.
 The following vaccines may contain small, residual amounts of egg protein:

-The amount of residual egg protein in Yellow fever and Q fever vaccines is generally higher than in seasonal influenza and H1N1 vaccines.
+The amount of residual egg protein in Yellow fever and Q fever vaccines is generally higher than in seasonal influenza.
 If you're allergic to egg and need the Yellow fever vaccine (if travelling to affected countries, for example) or the Q fever vaccine (if you work with animals, for example), you should talk to your allergy or immunology specialist first.

 Most people are asked to wait in the place they received their vaccination for 15 minutes in case there are any adverse effects.
 If you’re very concerned, ask staff if you, or your child, can be observed for 30 minutes after the vaccination.